nickopotamus/starter-academic/content/post/immunology-vaccine/index.md

 The usual [phase 3 trial](https://www.nccn.org/patients/resources/clinical_trials/phases.aspx#:~:text=Phase%20III%20trials%20compare%20a,called%20trial%20arms%2C%20by%20chance.) (assessing how well a vaccine works) recruits a few hundred to a couple of thousand patients, and takes a few years, simply because it's really hard to ethically expose enough people to the illness to be sure it works.
 For example Ebola [recruited a few thousand people](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(15)00002-1/fulltext) which was thought to be groundbreaking.
 The Pfizer vaccine trial, which was only one of several for COVID-19, [recruited 43,661](https://www.bmj.com/content/371/bmj.m4552).

-So no, this isn't rushed.
-It's a combination of off the shelf technology and excellent science being performed in a time of almost limitless resources and political will, and to a bug that is freely available wherever you go.
+So in summary, no, this isn't rushed (in a bad way).
+It's a combination of off-the-shelf technology and excellent science being performed in a time of almost limitless resources and political will, and to a bug that is freely available wherever you go.

  ## Why you should get the vaccine as soon as you can